Skip to content

 # driverlist=org.h2.Driver

-# Enable slow SQL logging
+# Enable slow SQL recording

 outagedetection=true